tj/staticgen/Readme.md

 }
 ```

-Below is an example of a Node.js server, note that `NODE_ENV` is assigned to production so that optimizations such as Express template caches are used to improve serving, and thus pre-rendering speeds.
+Below is an example of a Node.js server, note that `NODE_ENV` is assigned to production so that optimizations such as Express template caches are used to improve serving performance.

 ```json
 {